Updated for 2024. Now includes public health internships!

 There’s also the fact that working in public health can improve your social skills and leadership abilities while building your resume through job-related experience.
 This is important because healthcare, healthcare support, and personal care fields are among the fastest growing sectors with a projected growth of 15.6 million new jobs by 2022!
 Take a look at the outstanding opportunities below to allow you to live abroad while gaining in-depth experience, or sharing your own expertise, in public health.

-Intern Abroad HQ is actively recruiting for public health interns for 2023 and 2024.
+Intern Abroad HQ is actively recruiting for public health interns for 2024.
 They offer 230 internship opportunities across 23 career fields in 21 countries.
 Learn more and apply here to jump start your career!

 Featured Internships And Volunteer Abroad Projects